-- Deliberately obstructing activities, such as lying on a laptop so you cannot type
+- Deliberately obstructing activities, such as lying on a laptop so you can’t type

 - Hiding your personal effects

-- Constant verbalization, even if it’s seemingly about nothing in particular.
+- Constant verbalization, even if there’s nothing to worry about.

-If your cat behaves in any of these ways, they are trying to communicate.
-Spend more time with your cat, and get them into a routine.
+If your cat behaves in any of these ways, she is trying to communicate with you.
+Spend more time with your cat and get her into a routine.

-If the attention seeking continues after this, your cat has crossed from demanding to needy.
-This is more problematic, and you’ll need to get to the root of the behavior.
+If the attention-seeking continues after this, your cat has crossed from demanding to needy.
+This is more problematic and you’ll need to identify the root of the behavior.

 Needy Cat vs. Demanding Cat

-- Demanding cats know what they want, and they expect it immediately.
+- Demanding cats know what they want and expect it immediately.

 - Needy cats are clingy for a reason.
 Usually, they are unwell or psychologically damaged.

 A demanding cat is attempting to assert dominance over you.
-They are not interested in being trained.
-They want to teach you.
+She is not interested in being trained.
+She wants to teach you.

-Remember, no cat thinks of you as their master.
+Remember, no cat thinks of you as her master.
 Felines consider us their equals.
-A very demanding cat still knows that they cannot operate a can opener, though.
+A very demanding cat still knows that she cannot operate a can opener, though.

-If you have a demanding cat, you’ll need to coach them out of their pushy nature.
-This is done by ignoring any unwanted behavior, and rewarding positive actions.
-If your cat meows loudly to demand affection, ignore them.
+If you have a demanding cat, you’ll need to coach her out of this pushy behavior.
+This is done by ignoring any unwanted behavior and rewarding positive actions.
+If your cat meows loudly to demand affection, ignore her.
 It’s tough, but necessary.

-They’ll grow weary and stop eventually – and then you can give them attention.
+She’ll grow weary and stop eventually, and then you can give her attention.
 Your cat will quickly realize that being quiet and patient earns more rewards than yelling.

 A clingy cat needs to be treated differently.
 These cats are acting this way for a reason.
-If they’re sick or stressed, ignoring their pleas for help will make them worse.
+If she’s sick or stressed, ignoring her pleas for help will make them worse.